-- a) Additions, deletions, and modifications to a Use Case - b) changes to the Primary Benchmark Metric - c) changes which may alter the reference result set - d) changes made to run rules and Benchmark execution process - e) Maximum number of iterations - f) Learning rate
+- a) additions, deletions, and modifications to a Use Case - b) changes to a Primary Benchmark Metric - c) changes which may alter the reference Result set - d) changes made to run rules and Benchmark execution process - e) Maximum number of iterations - f) Learning rate

-5.6.12 Minor Kit Modifications:
+5.6.13 Minor Kit Modifications:

-Minor Kit Modifications do not significantly alter the reference result set, the primary benchmark metrics, or the Use Case.
+Minor Kit Modifications do not significantly alter the reference Result set, the primary benchmark metrics, or the Use Case.
 Results are still comparable to the prior version.
 A few examples of Minor Kit changes:

-- a) Addition of a new Framework support (e.g. Pytorch) - b) bug fixes throughout the entire kit - c) optimizations to the Framework specific code - d) feature additions to Benchmark Driver - e) modifications to configuration parameter files - f) reference result set changes due to bug fixes - g) Framework feature support (or enhancements) - h) updates to independent library files - i) changes to the Data generator to support features and bugfixes that don't significantly change the characteristics of the datasets that are generated
+- a) Addition of a new Framework support (e.g. Pytorch) - b) bug fixes throughout the entire kit - c) optimizations to the Framework specific code - d) feature additions to Benchmark Driver - e) modifications to configuration parameter files - f) reference Result set changes due to bug fixes - g) Framework feature support (or enhancements) - h) updates to independent library files - i) changes to the Data generator to support features and bugfixes that don't significantly change the characteristics of the datasets that are generated - j) Additions or changes to TPCx-AI approved list of software or libraries as specified in 5.6.5 - 5.6.14 Third Tier Kit Modifications: